-- 192. Pre-registration of PDF, SAF and SAF personnel earmarked for Disarmament and Demobilization was successfully completed in April 2007.
-(4/07) - 193.
+- angezeigt werden soll. - 262.
+The security situation is relatively calm.
+Disputes over land and water resources between nomads and farmers throughout the state continue to be the main source of conflict between nomads and farmers, sometimes resulting in death and injury, destruction of property, and displacement of people.
+Apart from security issues associated with migration, incidents continue between settled Arab and Nuba tribes, albeit at a lower level than in previous years.
+While these are mostly resource-based, the fundamental problem can almost invariably be traced to unresolved problems of land ownership which are often politicized.
+(03/09) - 263.
+Pre-registration of PDF, SAF and SAF personnel earmarked for Disarmament and Demobilization was successfully completed in April 2007.
+(4/07) - 264.
 During July 2007, SPLA units in the Sector IV AOR of Southern Kordofan (Sector IV) began to withdraw to the White Lake/Jaw assembly areas to await redeployment south of the 1-1-56 line.
 Some SPLA units have already moved south of the line, but most remain at the assembly area.
 The process was slow, in part due to logistical problems associated with heavy rain.
-In April 2009, after long preparations Sector IV conducted a successful Verification at White Lake/Jaw, which has to be continued after agreement at AJMC level. - 194.
+In April 2009, after long preparations Sector IV conducted a successful Verification at White Lake/Jaw, which has to be continued after agreement at AJMC level. - 265.
 On 22 December 2007, armed clashes were reported between the SPLA and the Misseriya (Awlad Kamil) at Al Girinti (Um Sha'ara), near Al Meiram in the western part of the Southern Kordofan State.
 The fighting renewed on 23 December in the area of Al Jurf, 90 kilometres south of Al Meiram.
 Misseriya armed elements attacked an SPLA camp in Al Jurf (river bank), in retaliation for the killing of their kin a day earlier.
 The Misseriya alleged that the attack occurred when the Misseriya refused to pay heavy levies on cattle imposed by the SPLA as crossing fees to the South.
 Some SPLA sources informed that the fighting broke out when armed Misseriya nomads attempted to force their way behind River Kiir/Bahr Al Arab, which the SPLA considers the 1.1.1956 borderline between the North and the South.
 An UNMIS facilitated visit of the Governors of SKS and NBeG on 30th December resulted in a truce.
-(12/07) - 195.
+(12/07) - 266.
 The last three traditional Baggara migration have been relatively incident free.
 In an effort to reduce the risk of violent confrontations, dialogue at several levels between UNMIS, representatives of NCP and SPLM/GoSS, and Dinka, Nuer and Baggara leaders was initiated and is continuing.
 The most contentious issue is whether the nomads should be allowed to carry arms south of 1-1-56 line (03/09)